Module information

 The number of credits you pass at specific levels determines which award you are eligible for, but the marks you achieve determine the level of classification you are awarded e.g. a first class honours degree.

-In order to gain a postgraduate level award you need:
+In order to gain a postgraduate award you would usually need:

 - Postgraduate Certificate – 60 Level 7 credits